Loose Ends (35)

 • The main purpose of academic freedom, we’re told, is to protect the generation of “new knowledge.”
 The new knowledge we learned from academia this week is that Fresno State University hires total idiots.
 Which suggests what about the people in charge of the place?

 • I have a theory about what really happened to Kevin Williamson at The Atlantic.
 Editor Jeffery Goldberg knew all about Kevin’s outré views on abortion, and the subsequent repetition of those views on a old podcast changed nothing about what Goldberg knew.
 Even though the left whipped up a social media storm, and no doubt feminists inside The Atlantic threw a fit and maybe even threatened a “hostile workplace” action (about a guy working from his den in Texas?), I doubt Goldberg would have fired Williamson in such an ignominious fashion unless he was pushed to do so by someone he couldn’t refuse.
 And I think I know who that person is: Laurene Powell Jobs, the widow of Steve Jobs, who bought a majority stake in The Atlantic a year ago.
 Laurene Jobs is known to be very left, and it was her large infusion of cash that enabled The Atlantic to go on a recent hiring spree that included Williamson and several other writers.
 I suspect Goldberg got a call from Laurene Jobs ordering him to cut Williamson loose.
 Another reason to view Silicon Valley as the enemy.
-Goldberg is welcome to deny this if isn’t true.
+Goldberg is welcome to deny this if it isn’t true.
 I’ll wait.

 • Another installment from John P. Roche, writing in 1969 on “The Retreat of the Faculty,” showing once again that what is taking place on college campuses today is the farce stage of history repeating itself: